trueos/trueos-docs/trueos-handbook/postinstall.rst

    system reboot.

 If :guilabel:`Enable SSH` is checked, the SSH service will start and be configured to start whenever the system boots.
-It will also create the firewall rules needed to allow incoming SSH connections to the |trueos|
+It also creates the firewall rules needed to allow incoming SSH connections to the |trueos|
 system.

 .. danger:: **Do not** check this box if SSH connections to the system are undesired.